-(6) The new order, post Jackson reforms (Civil Justice Reforms 2013), has had an opportunity to become established.
-A review of the current panel arrangements should be implemented to ensure current cost and service provision remain competitive.
-There will be innovative products in the market that the business is unaware of, or that have developed post Jackson.
+(6) A review of the current panel arrangements should beimplemented to ensure current cost and service provision remain competitive.
+There may be innovative products in the market that have developed in recent years that the business is unaware of and could benefit from.
+A stated and regular review of panel arrangements, say every three years going forward, would ensure that panel providers remain focused on being competitive and looking for ways to innovate.